-b.
-The Michigan State Department of Education requirements:

-(1) Psychology 201-202; Education 203 or 306 or 309; 301, or 314, or 315, or 317; a method course, and 843\\\\\\20 hours a.
+The Michigan State Department of Education requirements: Psychology 201-202; Education 203 or 306 or 309; 301, or 314, or 315, or 317; a method course, and a.
 Majors and minors may be chosen from the following subjects:

-4. For PROSPECTIVE HIGH SCHOOL TEACHERS (Grades seven through twelve).
+4. For Prospective High School Teachers (Grades seven through twelve).

-Chemistry Economics- German History History History- Physical Education Sociology Latin Mathematics Pol.
-Science Philosophy Sociology Science • English Music Physics (Organic) French Art 11.1 b.
-Prospective teachers in secondary schools must also take Speech 103 or 104, Education 342, and at least one method course from the following:
+Chemistry German Physical History History History-Education Economics-Pol.
+Science Sociology Sociology Latin Mathematics Philosophy Economics Science English Physics (Organic) Music.
+French b.
+Prospective teachers in secondary schools must also take Speech 103 or 104, Education 342, and choose their methods courses from the following: